Janani90806/nebula-mail/README.md

    - Authorized redirect URI: `http://localhost:8787/auth/google/callback`
 5. Copy the **Client ID** and **Client Secret** it gives you — you'll paste these into `server/.env`.

-## 2. Anthropic API key
+## 2. Google Gemini API Key

-Go to https://console.anthropic.com, create an API key, and keep it handy for `server/.env`.
+Nebula Mail uses the Google Gemini API for its AI Assistant.

+Create a Gemini API key through Google AI Studio.
+Copy the API key.
+Add it to server/.env:
+GEMINI_API_KEY=your_gemini_api_key

+The Gemini API key is stored on the server and is never exposed to the frontend.

 ## 3. Configure and run the server